-Medication for addiction treatment, or MAT, is a clinical therapy used to help patients with opioid use disorder.
+Medication-assisted treatment, or MAT, is a clinical therapy used to help patients with opioid use disorder.
 It involves the prescribing of certain opioid substitutes combined with behavioral therapies to create a holistic approach to patient care.
 This allows those struggling with substance use disorder, especially opioid dependency, to continue functioning while being rehabilitated from the disease.

 Colorado MAT Pilot